-If you are installing on a system without a working network connection, or if your network connection is via PPP (using a modem) rather than Ethernet, you will need to obtain all three types of files before starting the installation.
+If you are installing on a system without a working network connection, or if your network connection is via PPP (using a modem) rather than Ethernet, you will also need to download basedebs.tar before starting the installation.

 If you're not sure which files you need, just start with the install system boot files.
 If your first attempt to configure the network within the installer fails, you can just quit, get the extra files you need, and re-start the installation.